Subscribe to Gorilla Grants

 We are still analysing the findings but preliminary analysis suggests differences between the formats of risk presentation on risk perception and risk conviction.
 We believe this is the first study to demonstrate change in risk conviction following provision of risk information.

-The protocol for the online trial has been published here.
+The protocol for the online trial has been published in BMC Public Health.

 We are currently completing the analysis and hope to publish that by the end of the year.
 We have drafted a paper describing the development and feasibility testing of the very brief intervention and hope to publish that in the next few months.